 Important to Investigate

 In such cases, it is critical to take complaints seriously.
-We are pleased that GM has begun to conduct an investigation after apparent pressure from journalists.
+We are pleased that GM has begun to investigate apparent pressure from journalists.
 But, it is also important that other agencies such as NHTSA look into what caused the car to go up in smoke and force a safety recall if necessary.
 Car fires are clearly a safety issue.
 In the case of these lithium batteries, it may not be clear how they might behave in the event of a crash.

-If you or a loved one has been injured as the result of an auto defect, it is important to preserve the vehicle in its crashed state so it can be examined for defects, design flaws and other evidence.
+If you or a loved one has been injured from an auto defect, it is important to preserve the vehicle in its crashed state so it can be examined for defects, design flaws and other evidence.
 Contact an experienced auto defect lawyer who will be able to help you secure maximum compensation for your losses and hold the negligent automakers liable.